titpetric/wowza-geoip/README.md

 # wowza-geoip

 Warning: this plugin is out of date.
 There's a new commercial version available for Wowza 4.5.0+.
-Please consult my [Wowza products list](https://scene-si.org/products/wowza/)
+Please consult my [Wowza products list](https://scene-si.org/products/wowza/) and consider purchasing it if you need GeoIP blocking/rewriting support.
+Full documentation is available in the same location.

 # Description